2015 Michigan State vs. Michigan football game: Aftermath

-As Watts-Jackson fell into the end zone, he suffered a broken hip after ending up at the bottom of a celebratory dogpile and required surgery.
+As Watts-Jackson fell into the end zone, he suffered a broken hip after ending up at the bottom of a celebratory dogpile, and required surgery.

 A fan in the stands suffered a heart attack at the culmination of the game.
 The fan was hospitalized and eventually recovered.
+Another fan in the stands, Chris Baldwin, became an internet sensation when his stunned reaction was caught by ESPN’s cameras, which became known as the “surrender cobra”.
 Michigan State had also given the Paul Bunyan Trophy, a trophy which is given to the winner of any given Michigan–Michigan State game, to Michigan before the end of the game.
 Television station WZZM in Grand Rapids had begun their post-game report before the ending of the game, declaring Michigan the winner.

 Harbaugh met with President Barack Obama the Monday following their loss.

 It was a tough way to lose a football game.
 (Obama) told the fellas to keep their chin up and him and Michelle were watching the game and likes the way our team played and told our guys to keep it going.

-McDonough's infamous catchphrase "trouble with the snap" was mentioned twice during the 2022 season, both involving the Wolverines, first during their game against the Michigan State Spartans on a bad snap on a punt in the fourth quarter in their 29-7 win, and during the closing minutes of one of the College Football Playoff semifinal games at the end of the 2022–23 season, the Fiesta Bowl, in their 51–45 loss to the TCU Horned Frogs.
-It was mentioned again after the Miami Hurricanes had a bad snap on their 28-yard field goal attempt against the Notre Dame Fighting Irish.
+McDonough used the phrase "trouble with the snap" twice during the 2022 season, both involving the Wolverines.
+The first came against Michigan State, this time with the Spartans' punter receiving a poor snap in the fourth quarter as Michigan won 29–7.
+It appeared again in the Fiesta Bowl when Michigan's offense botched the snap on their last play, resulting in a 51–45 loss to the TCU Horned Frogs; Matt Fortuna of The Athletic quipped that "the only way this could have ended was with Sean McDonough saying 'trouble with the snap' on Michigan's final play."
+In 2025, McDonough mentioned the line again when the Miami Hurricanes had a bad snap on their 28-yard field goal attempt against the Notre Dame Fighting Irish.